whatnetworkph/mobile-prefix-checker/README.md

-# Mobile Prefix Checker
+Mobile Prefix Checker in the Philippines

-This tool helps identify the mobile network (e.g., Smart, Globe, Sun, etc.) based on the phone number's prefix.
+"This tool helps identify which telecom provider (e.g., Smart, Globe, Sun, etc.) a phone number belongs to in the Philippines based on its prefix."

 ## How to Use
 1. Download the `prefix_checker.py` script.